Figuejojo/IoTPico/README.md

-# IoT Pico Health
+# IoT Pico
-This project aims to create an IoT health monitoring device.
+This project aims to create a IoT project using the Pico W.

 ## About the Project
 This IoT device contains: